5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 1. `'⍝\N*$'` catches everything from a lamp (`⍝`) to the end of the line (`$`) and replaces it by itself (`&`).
 Again nothing changes but the comment will not be affected by anything that follows.

-   Since the first expression has already masked eveything within (and including) quotes the first `⍝` does not cause problems; it will be ignored at this stage.
+   Since the first expression has already masked everything within (and including) quotes the first `⍝` does not cause problems; it will be ignored at this stage.

 1. Finally `foo` catches the string "foo" in the remaining part, and that is what we are interested in.